dora

 Fot. kreska_ / Agata Krajewska

-The DORA regulations affect various aspects of the daily operations of entities covered by this regulation.
-Here are some examples of how DORA regulations impact practical aspects of operations:
+The DORA regulations impact various aspects of the daily operations of entities covered by this regulation.
+For example, DORA has a tangible effect on the practical functioning of companies:

-2. Ensuring adequate data security may require investments in modern technologies and training employees to protect personal data and confidential information.
+2. Second, ensuring an appropriate level of data security may require investments in modern technologies.
+Additionally, employee training in the protection of personal data and confidential information is necessary.

-3. Regular resilience tests against cyberattacks enable the identification of weaknesses in IT systems and implementing necessary changes to enhance security.
+3. Another aspect is regular cyber resilience testing.
+These tests allow for the identification of weak points in IT systems and, moreover, enable the implementation of necessary changes to enhance security.

-4. Monitoring and reporting IT incidents allow swift responses to potential threats and minimize their impact on the entity's operations.
+4. Furthermore, monitoring and reporting IT incidents allows for rapid response to threats, minimizing their impact on the entity’s operations.

-5. Compliance with requirements concerning outsourcing technological services may lead to changes in the cooperation model with IT service providers and the introduction of additional safeguards to minimize the risk associated with using services from external providers.
+5. Finally, complying with requirements regarding the outsourcing of technology services may lead to changes in the collaboration model with IT providers.
+It also introduces additional safeguards that reduce the risks associated with using external service providers.

-In summary, the DORA regulation introduces several significant requirements for entities operating in the financial sector.
-These requirements aim to increase the security of IT systems and protect personal data and confidential information.
-Understanding and meeting these requirements is crucial to avoid the negative consequences of non-compliance with DORA regulations.
+In summary, the DORA regulation introduces a series of important requirements for entities operating in the financial sector.
+These requirements aim to increase the security of IT systems and protect personal and confidential data.
+Therefore, properly understanding and fulfilling these requirements is crucial to avoid the negative consequences of non-compliance with DORA.

 Do you want to prepare thoroughly and ensure compliance with all requirements?

 Contact us.
-Our experienced experts with years of experience in information security, risk management, and business continuity support financial entities subject to DORA regulation in successive stages of compliance examination and reporting:
+Our experienced experts have many years of experience in information security, risk management, and business continuity.
+As a result, they support financial entities subject to DORA regulation.
+Additionally, they assist in the subsequent stages of compliance assessment and support reporting on compliance with DORA requirements:

 1. Process analysis in terms of BIA,